 Who governs the Catholic Foundation?

 The Board of Directors governs all operations and actions by the Catholic Foundation.
-The board meets five times per year.
+The board meets six times per year.
 Its committees meet regularly to conduct Foundation business.
 Directors consist of Catholics from around our 16-county diocese, and reflect diverse work experience and backgrounds.

 How do I make a gift to the Catholic Foundation?